DurhamRegionHARP/ccmReportR/README.md

 # $ Id                 : chr  "5005X0000028zhGQAQ" "5005X0000029173QAA" "5005X00000292dEQAQ" "5005X00000293QJQAY" ...
 # $ CCM_ReportedDate__c: chr  "2020-10-12T12:54:36.000+0000" "2020-10-12T15:43:31.000+0000" "2020-10-12T16:00:00.000+0000" # "2020-10-12T19:18:11.000+0000" ...
 ```
-### Case Attributes
+### Attributes
-Use the `getCaseAttribute` function to get a `data.frame` of useful information related to a case.
-Currently supported objects include:
+Use `getCaseAttribute`, `getExposureAttribute`, `getOutbreakAttribute` to get a `tibble` of related information.
+Currently supported attributes for cases include:
 - Exposures
 - Interventions
 - Lab Results
 - Outbreaks
 - Risk Factors
 - Symptoms

+For exposures:
+- Exposure investigations

+And for outbreaks:
+- Exposures
+- Investigations
+- Locations

 Continuing with our previous example, let's get the interventions related to our list of cases
 ```r